|Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

 General Sickles visited Wikoff in jail and tried to help him.
 Sickles biographer Keneally wrote: "Over the next day as one journalist described it, Sickles 'vibrated' between Wikoff's place of imprisonment, the White House, and the house of Mrs. Lincoln's chief gardener, John Watt.
 Sickles was stitching a deal that was meant to save Mrs. Lincoln.
 Then he himself was summoned as a witness, disclaimed any knowledge of the source, and was threatened with imprisonment.
 But he had already arranged that all blame would go elsewhere.
 He suggested that the Judiciary Committee summon [John] Watt, the White House gardener."11

-According to historian Margaret Leech: "The arrest of the tarnished courtier had been generally regarded as a joke, but the imprisonment of a prominent Democrat, wearing the uniform of his country, would have been a serious matter, and in the end the Judiciary Committee concluded to exercise self-restraint."14 Although Sickles managed to save Mr. and Mrs. Lincoln from potential embarrassment, "Wikoff was no longer as welcome as the White House," noted Keneally.15 With time, however, Sickles would become a fixture at Mrs. Lincoln's evening salon.
+"The arrest of the tarnished courtier had been generally regarded as a joke," wrote historian Margaret Leech, "but the imprisonment of a prominent Democrat, wearing the uniform of his country, would have been a serious matter, and in the end the Judiciary Committee concluded to exercise self-restraint."14 Although Sickles managed to save Mr. and Mrs. Lincoln from potential embarrassment, "Wikoff was no longer as welcome as the White House," noted Keneally.15 With time, however, Sickles would become a fixture at Mrs. Lincoln's evening salon.